matiasortizluna/chicago-crimes/README.md

 ![image](https://github.com/matiasortizluna/chicago-crimes/assets/64530615/98ac552d-66d6-4a92-861b-a76e5aead3dd)

-# MODELLING
+# Modelling

 To ensure data quality, we performed data cleaning by removing NAs and irrelevant features.
 Unique identifiers like ’ID’ and ’case number’ were excluded to prevent overfitting and redundancy.
-Additionally, date-type columns were omit- ted, although we re-used them as individual components.
+Additionally, date-type columns were omited, although we re-used them as individual components.
 An initial RF execution was made to identify the features that have the most importance, and sadly, columns like ’Block’, ’IUCR’, ’Description’, and ’Location Description’ were considered among the most significant but couldn’t be included due to their large number of unique values and limited computational resources.

 The selected features for the models included the FBI Code, Primary Type, Community Area, and variables representing police geographic area, district, and ward.
 We also incor- porated date-related variables, such as year, hour, weekday,month, nighttime, time of day, and season.
 Instead of using the ’Block’ column, we utilized latitude and longitude to capture crime locations.
 Additionally, we retained the ’Do- mestic’ column, as well as the target variable ’Arrest’ for our classification problem.